kunal254/curiosity_redesign/README.md

    mysql -u 'start' -p curiosity < /var/www/html/curiosity_redesign/curiosity.sql
    ```
    ### ERRORS
-   If you get an error while importing curiosity.sql into your database server
+   If you get an error while importing curiosity.sql into your database server,
    change **utf8mb4_0900_ai_ci** To **utf8_general_ci** in curiosity.sql file (use VScode change all occurence)

-   ***See database for admin and user logins details, passwords are not encrypted.***
+   ***See database for admin and user login details, passwords are not encrypted.***

 ## Screenshots
 ### home page :point_down: